 Currently, interacting with the Ethereum Network is difficult and requires running complex software, including downloading and cryptographically verifying massive amounts of data, which creates technical barriers and can preclude those with low-power devices.
 As Web 3.0 gains further adoption, Cloudflare will continue to help lower the accessibility barriers of users who want to participate.

 As such, Cloudflare has developed Cloudflare’s Ethereum Gateway - another tool in Cloudflare’s Distributed Web Gateway toolset - which users can use to interact with the Ethereum Network without installing additional software, allowing any person and any Internet-enabled device to interact with the Ethereum Network safely and reliably.
 With the Distributed Web Gateway, users can host content on the IPFS, interact with and develop Ethereum smart contracts, create fully decentralised websites, and more.
 In line with Cloudflare’s mission, these developments in Internet technology will provide greater speed, security, and reliability, all powered by Cloudflare’s edge network.

 This article is part of a series on the latest trends and topics impacting today’s technology decision-makers.

 After reading this article you will be able to understand:

-What a decentralized Internet might look like
+What a decentralised Internet might look like

-The blockchain’s role in a decentralized Internet
+The blockchain’s role in a decentralised Internet

 How to interact with the Ethereum network